 Leibo is probably best known to upstate New York residents for his work as a frequent international political analyst for regional television, radio, and newspapers.
 During the Persian Gulf War of 1990-91 he served as the international political analyst for WTEN TV.
 Since 1997 Dr. Leibo has served as an international affairs commentator for WAMC Northeast Public Radio.

 More recently Leibo was among those personally trained by Al Gore and The Climate Realty Project to give updated versions of the slide show featured in the Academy Award-winning film An Inconvenient Truth.
-He currently serves as a Climate “Mentor” for the organization and has given over a hundred and fifty talks on global warming in the upstate New York region.
+He currently serves as a Climate “Mentor” for the organization and has given over a hundred and sixty talks on global warming in the upstate New York region.
 He also serves as an international adviser for Brill Publication’s up-coming series on Chinese research on climate change.
 In November 0f 2012 Dr. Leibo appeared as a guest on Al Gore’s 24 Hours of Climate Reality: The Dirty Weather Report global webcast which attracted over 16 million viewers.
 He was recently elected to membership on the National Committee on U.S.-China Relations.

 Earlier in life Leibo held a a great many jobs from shoe salesman and gas station attendant to Fuller Brush man and even spent almost two years at Stanford University interviewing people about their sex lives during the mid 1970s.
 In short, he brings to all his work, from teaching and writing to commentary, a very broad and diverse range of experiences to draw upon.